geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

 ### Defining Loss

 The perceptual loss described in the [paper](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf) is computed based on intermediate layers of VGG16 pretrained on ImageNet; specifically, `relu1_2`, `relu2_2`, `relu3_3`, and `relu4_3` of VGG16 are used.

-The *style* loss term is computed as the squared l2 norm of the difference in Gram Matrix of these feature maps between an input image and the reference stlye image.
+The *style* loss term is computed as the squared l2 norm of the difference in Gram Matrix of these feature maps between an input image and the reference style image.

-The *content* loss is simply l2 norm of the difference in `relu3_3` of the input image and the reference style image.
+The *content* loss is simply the l2 norm of the difference in `relu3_3` of the input image and the reference style image.
 In addition, the method also uses total variation loss to enforce spatial smoothness in the output image.

-The final loss is weighted sum of the style loss term, the content loss term (feature reconstruction term in the [paper](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf)), and the total variation term.
+The final loss is a weighted sum of the style loss term, the content loss term (feature reconstruction term in the [paper](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf)), and the total variation term.

 We first define a custom `TensorOp` that outputs intermediate layers of VGG16.
 Given these intermediate layers returned by the loss network as a dictionary, we define a custom `StyleContentLoss` class that encapsulates all the logic of the loss calculation.

 ```python